UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team05-vision-language-action-models.md

 For Octo, the authors attributed issues to fine tuning due to the characteristics of training data, performing better in specific camera views despite being general purpose.
 As illustrated earlier, another limitation was it's lack of semantioc reasoning capabilities that come from web-scale pretrained VLMs, greatly affecting its performance on language conditioned policy compared to goal conditioned policy.

-Some shared limitations include all three models primarily being evluated on tabletop manipulation with 7-DoF arms, but generalizations to other robot embodiments remains unexplored, (humanoids, quadrupeds, mobile manipulators)
+Some shared limitations include all three models primarily being evaluated on tabletop manipulation with 7-DoF arms, but generalizations to other robot embodiments remains unexplored, (humanoids, quadrupeds, mobile manipulators)

 ## References